 Once you are fully cycled, the most common reason for a spike in ammonia and nitrite levels in an established system is that something is decaying somewhere in your system.
 Usually, this is an indication of a dead fish.

 While dead fish usually float to the surface and are easily detected, this isn't always true and a rotting fish carcass can very quickly spike your ammonia and endanger the rest of your fish.
 The next most common reason is that there is an anaerobic zone somewhere in your grow beds.

 This describes an area of your beds where the material has built up and is not decomposing aerobically, i.e. with oxygen, but has instead become stagnant.
 It probably also smells badly, and typically nothing will grow there.
 Anaerobic zones are easily remedied by simply agitating the media with a stick and allowing the stuck, rotting material to wash out of the grow bed.

 Keep in mind that in contrast to ammonia and nitrite, nitrate levels can go as high as 500 to 700 ppm without harming the fish.

 Maintaining a very low pH (below 6.0) can also be stressful.
 If you see your pH dropping to 6.4 or below, you will want to take immediate action to buffer it back up using a calcium or potassium compound.
 Finally, insufficient filtration of the solid waste and not enough dissolved oxygen (less than 4 ppm) are, not surprisingly, other forms of chemical stress.

 In aquaponics we have adopted the technique of salting fish—that is, adding salt (sodium chloride) to the water to help them ward off disease.
-But this practice can be harmful to our plants because they may be sensitive to sodium.
+But this practice can be harmful to plants because of their potential sensitivity to sodium.

-Also, I've recently heard that it is the chlorine, not the sodium, which helps the fish.
-So, you can actually get the same effect with a more plant-friendly treatment such as potassium chloride or magnesium chloride.
+It's also important to know that it is the chlorine --not the sodium-- that helps the fish.
+So, you can get the same effect with a more plant-friendly treatment such as potassium chloride or magnesium chloride.